 Besides President promoted four Assistant Commissioners: Kudakwashe Mubemi, David Mahoya, Partson Nyabadza and Chrispen Charumbira to the ranks of Senior Assistant Commissioner.

-According to spokesperson Senior Assistant Commissioner Charity Charamba who has recently made a statement these changes will take effect from Friday.
-He also noted that all these promotions and changes in the composition of police officers at different levels are a necessary measure according to the government’s opinion.
+According to spokesperson Senior Assistant Commissioner Charity Charamba who has recently made a statement, these changes will take effect on Friday.
+He also noted that all these promotions and changes in the composition of police officers at different levels are a necessary measure regarding the government’s opinion.

-Thus, with the help of all these replacements, President Emmerson Mnangagwa now have a new team at the head of the police, with whom he plans to continue his fruitful cooperation.
+Thus, with the help of all these replacements, President Emmerson Mnangagwa now has a new team at the head of the police, with which he plans to continue his fruitful cooperation.